C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 My efforts have been particularly concentrated on:

 - Designing and developing high quality UI components and design assets.
-- Automating, streamlining, and reducing complexity in processes.
+- Automating, streamlining, and reducing complexity in processes
 - Providing design system documentation and training.
 - Building bridges between design and engineering.
 - Ensuring a rich and accessible experience for the end user.